Stockyard Hill Wind Farm

 Stockyard Hill Wind Farm is a wind farm project in Victoria (Australia).
-In May 2022 the project achieved its 5th hold point test, and was approved by the Australian Energy Market Operator and Network Services Provider to generate up to 400MW into the National Electricity Market.
-When it is fully commissioned, it is expected to produce up to 530MW, which would be Australia's largest wind farm.
+In October 2022 the project completed its hold point tests, and was approved by the Australian Energy Market Operator and Network Services Provider to generate up to its maximum capacity of 511MW into the National Electricity Market.

 The development was initiated by Windpower Australia and bought by Origin Energy.
 In May 2017, Origin sold the development to Goldwind Australia for A$110 million and signed a power purchase agreement to buy the electricity and Renewable Energy Certificates for less than A$60/MWh.